 February 10: The CFIA declares the Bow River watershed infected with whirling disease.

-August 23: Testing conducted in Alberta by the CFIA confirms the presence of whirling disease in Johnson Lake in Banff National Park.
+August 23: Testing conducted by the CFIA confirms the presence of whirling disease from fish collected in Johnson Lake in Banff National Park.

-Whirling disease makes a resurgence in the United States, particularly in the intermountain west, including Utah, Idaho, Colorado and Montana.
-In Montana, it was detected in depleted wild rainbow trout populations.
+Whirling disease is first detected outside of hatcheries in streams in the United States, particularly in the intermountain west, including Utah, Idaho, Colorado and Montana.
+In Montana and Colorado, it was detected in depleted wild rainbow trout populations.

 Whirling disease is found mostly in fish hatcheries in the northeastern United States.